dreamfactorysoftware/platform-wiki/technical-documentation/common/Artifact-repositories.md

 ### Using in your project

-Add an appropriate line to your application's Gemfile:
+Add an appropriate line to your application's Gemfile, for example:

 ```ruby
 gem 'referer-parser'